ArnaudBuchholz/reserve/README.md

 * That takes at least two parameters : [`request`](https://nodejs.org/api/http.html#http_class_http_incomingmessage) and [`response`](https://nodejs.org/api/http.html#http_class_http_serverresponse)
 * Capturing groups' values are passed as additional parameters.
 * This function must return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
-* If the promise is resolved to a value (i.e. not `undefined`), an internal redirection occurs i.e. the request is going over the mappings again (*infinite loops are not prevented*).
+* If the promise is resolved to a value (i.e. not `undefined`), an internal redirection occurs i.e. the request is going over the mappings again (*infinite loops are now prevented, see `max-redirect`*).
 * If the `response` is not **finalized** after executing the function *(i.e. [`response.end`](https://nodejs.org/api/http.html#http_response_end_data_encoding_callback) was not called)*, the `request` is going over the remaining mappings

 | option | type | default | description |